Skip to main content

 This graph shows the impact adopting ABM had on marketing-generated revenue for B2B companies in 2021.
 (Data source)

 According to Market Resource Partners, 84% of B2B marketers reported driving more revenue after making the switch to ABM.
 Call me hyperbolic, but I’d say that’s a pretty clear indicator that ABM might not be such a bad idea.
+This is why I think the ABM vs. lead generation debate shouldn't be considered a debate.

 But rather than the end-of-the-line result of increased revenue, what are the concrete changes and benefits of adopting ABM?
 Let’s take a closer look.